Benign post-traumatic pseudopneumoperitoneum

 Occurs with an incidence of 5% post-trauma (after excluding known causes for pseudopneumoperitoneum).
 The true incidence is unknown and difficult to determine but probably higher than this.

-A further relatively common, but under recognised cause for post-traumatic pseudopneumoperitoneum in trauma has recently been described 9.
+A further relatively common, but under recognized cause for post-traumatic pseudopneumoperitoneum in trauma has recently been described 9.
 The finding is clinically benign, mutually exclusive from other causes of pseudopneumoperitoneum 9.

 Between the 5th-10th intercostal spaces adjacent to the costochondral junctions and anterior diaphragmatic attachments.